sergiandreplace/sergiandreplace.com/content/post/20171008-flutter-planets-card-content.md

 ## A cute card

-As we will be using three different text styles, we will create them as constant and reuse after.
+As we will be using three different text styles, we will create them as constant and reuse them later.

 ### Text styling